You Ask, We Investigate: Improvements to 8th Street in Bentonville move forward

 BENTONVILLE, Ark.
-(FOX24) — In this week’s ‘You Ask, We Investigate’ report, FOX24’s Katelynn Zoellner found out when work will begin on improvements to 8th Street in Bentonville.
+(KNWA) — In this week’s ‘You Ask, We Investigate’ report, KNWA’s Katelynn Zoellner found out when work will begin on improvements to 8th Street in Bentonville.

 The 8th Street Improvement Project is a partnership between the City of Bentonville and the state.